 The thing that binds it all together is centered around love.
 It’s the verb that cleans a shower, not AFTER someone uses it, but in preparation for the NEXT person.
 Love sits and talks, hugs, trusts, and anchors the relationship.

-In Nashville, like most other cities across the country, there are resources for the homeless to get meals, clothing and other necessities.
+In most cities across the country, there are resources for those experiencing homelessness to get meals, clothing and other necessities.
 We discovered that there are very few places to get a hot shower and take care of basic hygiene.
-In fact, for the nearly 10,000 homeless men, women and children in the Nashville area, there are fewer than a dozen shower heads available to them on a drop-in basis.
 That’s part of the reason why ShowerUp exists.
 Designed to be mobile so we can go to those we serve, our mobile shower units are clean, safe, and comfortable.
-We affirm and support the work of all the organizations that serve the poor, the homeless, and the transitional in our cities.
+We affirm and support the work of all the organizations that serve the poor, the unhoused, and the transitional in our cities.
 We believe that, together, we can come alongside, provide a unique service, and help our friends and neighbors know that they are loved.

 Together we can ShowerGrace, ShowerHope, ShowerLove…with ShowerUp!